1857 (S) Liberty Head Double Eagle

 Description

 The 1857 (S) Liberty Head Double Eagle is a Gold Double Eagle produced at the San Francisco Mint as part of the Liberty Head Double Eagles 1849-1907 series.
-Total mintage reached 970,500.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM surrounded by a glory of rays.
-Designed by James Barton Longacre.
+With a mintage of 970,500, this is a less common issue — the highest mintage among 3 variants, accounting for 67% of the year's production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM surrounded by a glory of rays.
+The SS Central America sank carrying thousands of 1857-S double eagles, many recovered in pristine condition beginning in 1988.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $5.0K to $11K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 33.4 grams, 34 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8922.
-The Liberty Head Double Eagle ($20 gold) was the largest regular-issue gold denomination, introduced in 1849 following the California Gold Rush.
-Shipwreck recoveries (SS Central America, SS Republic) have introduced thousands of pristine examples to the market.
-The 1861 Paquet Reverse, Carson City issues, and the 1849 pattern (unique, at the Smithsonian) are highlights.

 External References